-- A. Mobile Home Parks shall be constructed, licensed, operated, and managed in accordance with the provisions of the Mobile Home Commission Act, Act 96 of 1987, as amended and subsequently adopted rules and regulations governing mobile home parks. - B. Mobile Home Parks shall not be permitted on parcels less than ten (10) acres in size. - C. Individual mobile home sites within a mobile home park shall have a minimum lot size of five thousand five hundred (5,500) square feet per mobile home being served.
+- A. Mobile Home Parks shall be constructed, licensed, operated, and managed in accordance with the provisions of the Mobile Home Commission Act, Act 96 of 1987, as amended and subsequently adopted rules and regulations governing mobile home parks. - B. Mobile Home Parks shall not be permitted on parcels less than thirty (30) acres in size. - C. Individual mobile home sites within a mobile home park shall have a minimum lot size of five thousand five hundred (5,500) square feet per mobile home being served.
 This five thousand five hundred (5,500) square foot minimum may be reduced by twenty (20%) percent, provided that the individual site shall be equal to at least four thousand four hundred (4,400) square feet.
 For each square foot of land gained through this reduction of the site below five thousand five hundred (5,500) square feet, an equal amount of land shall be dedicated as open space.
 In no case shall the open space requirements be less than that required under R125.1946, Rule 946 of the Michigan Administrative Code. - D. The on-site storage of boat trailers, boats, camping units, horse trailers and similar recreational equipment shall be prohibited on mobile home sites and in designated open space areas.
-The mobile home park may provide, within the confines of the park, a common outdoor storage area for the storage of the above mentioned equipment. - E. Mobile home parks shall be landscaped as follows: - If the mobile home park abuts an existing residential development, the park shall be required to provide screening along the park boundary abutting the residential development. - 2.
-If the park abuts a non-residential development, the park need not provide screening. - 3.
-In all cases, however, a park shall provide screening along the park boundary abutting a public right-of-way.
+The mobile home park may provide, within the confines of the park, a common outdoor storage area for the storage of the above mentioned equipment. - E. Mobile home parks shall provide landscape screening along the park boundary.
 The landscaping shall consist of evergreen trees or shrubs a minimum three (3) feet in height, which are spaced so they provide a continuous screen at maturity.
-Alternative screening devices may be utilized if they conceal the mobile home park as effectively as the required landscaping described above.

-- F. Mobile Home Parks shall be subject to preliminary plan review requirements in accordance with 1987 PA 96, as amended. - G. A permit shall not be required for the construction or erection of canopies or awnings which are open on three (3) sides.
+Alternative screening devices may be utilized if they conceal the mobile home park as effectively as the required landscaping described above. - F. Mobile Home Parks shall be subject to preliminary plan review requirements in accordance with 1987 PA 96, as amended. - G. A permit shall not be required for the construction or erection of canopies or awnings which are open on three (3) sides.
 A building permit shall be required, however, before the construction of erection or any screened, glassed-in, or otherwise enclosed awning or canopy.

-SECTION 6.08 LARGE SCALE RETAIL ESTABLISHMENT
+SECTION 6.07 LARGE SCALE RETAIL ESTABLISHMENT